ImCatherineNoel/web-sprint-challenge-intro-to-react/README.md

 ### Tips and Gotchas

-- [ ] Test your API and inspect the data in Chrome, _before_ writing the code for the request(s).
+- [ x ] Test your API and inspect the data in Chrome, _before_ writing the code for the request(s).
 See screenshots at the root of the project.
-- [ ] Try not to hammer your API while developing.
+- [ x ] Try not to hammer your API while developing.
 Infinite loops in your code might trigger hundreds of requests!
-- [ ] The Pokemon API is a slightly harder challenge because a single network request might not be enough to get all the data you want.
+- [ x ] The Pokemon API is a slightly harder challenge because a single network request might not be enough to get all the data you want.
-- [ ] Running `npm` commands in the wrong folder will not work. **Be aware of what folder you're in** when working in the command line.
+- [ x ] Running `npm` commands in the wrong folder will not work. **Be aware of what folder you're in** when working in the command line.
-- [ ] The `start` process can sometimes choke after adding new dependencies and may need to be restarted.
+- [ x ] The `start` process can sometimes choke after adding new dependencies and may need to be restarted.

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 You will be scored on your adherence to proper code style and good organization.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts too much and does not.